Justwhittaker/MusicHub/README.md

     * SECRET_KEY -is a Python secret key, a long random string of bytes.
 For example, copy the output of this to your config:
     * python -c 'import os; print(os.urandom(16))'

-10. Create the superuser so you can have access to the django admin, follow the steps necessary to set up the username, email and password by running the following management command in your terminal:

-    * python manage.py createsuperuser

-11. Preload products.
-To match starter projects and user profile tags to the original concept, run the following commands from your IDE's terminal:

-    * python manage.py loaddata db.json

-12. Start your server by running the following management command in your terminal:
+10. Start your server by running the following management command in your terminal:

     * python run.py